JerG23/JerG23/README.md

-This is my personal library of scripts and projects that I user for work and self-study.
+This is my personal library of scripts and projects for work and self-study.